 Regardless of the university, you are 100% certain to run into administrative difficulties.
-Patience, fortitude and good humour will take you a long way as will a flexible attitude.
+Patience, fortitude and good humour will take you a long way as will a can do and flexible attitude.
 An important thing to remember is that the reason you are in Sudan is to teach.
-All the organisational and bureaucratic issues that must be dealt with are hindrances but ultimately they should not distract from or prohibit the teaching of students.
+All the organizational and bureaucratic issues that must be dealt with are hindrances but ultimately they should not distract from or prohibit the teaching of students.